kadena-community/kadena.js/packages/libs/client-examples/README.md

 owner of this account must also sign the transaction.

-_Do we always need to add `coin.GAS` capability, Isn't this redundant while we set the sender in the metadata?_
+_Do we always need to add `coin.GAS` capability, Isn't this redundant while we set the senderAccount in the metadata?_

 When working with capabilities, remember to clearly define the scope of your signature.
-When you include capabilities, you need to list all of them.
+Once you include one capability, you need to list all of them.
 So, if you add `coin.TRANSFER` to your scope and you're also the senderAccount, you must add `coin.GAS` too.
 And even if you're not adding any other capabilities, it's a good idea to include `coin.GAS`.
 This helps ensure that you control what